Externalities in Chore Division: Introduction

 Velez \cite{Velez2016FairnessAE} first addresses the study of externalities in fair division of indivisible goods and extends the notion of envy-freeness: \textit{swap envy-freeness} in which an agent cannot enhance by swapping its allocation with that of another agent.
 Branzei et al. \cite{Brnzei2013ExternalitiesIC} initiate the idea of externalities in fair division of heterogeneous divisible resources (or cakes) and extend the fairness notions: proportionality and swap stability.
 Swap stability requires that no agent can benefit by swapping the allocations between any pair of agents.
 Proportionality requires that each agent get the value of at least $1 \slash n$ in the comparison with her best possible allocation.

 In contrast, the dual problem of cake-cutting, also known as chore division, seeks to allocate an undesirable resource to a set of $n$ agents, with each agent wishing to receive as little of the resource as possible.
 Chore division might model the allocation of chores within a household, liabilities in a bankrupt company, etc. Similar to the cake-cutting problem, dividing a chore fairly is also a challenging problem.
 The most important criteria of a fair allocation, similar to cake cutting, are \textit{envy-freeness} and \textit{proportionality}.
-For most questions in cake cutting, there exist parallel questions in chore division; for instance, an $n$-person envy-free cake cutting algorithm, in which each agent is satisfied that no other agent has received a bigger piece in their estimation, was found by Brams and Taylor \cite{ANENVY-FREECAKEDIVISIONPROTOCOL}, while the equivalent chore-cutting result was found by Peterson and Su \cite{Npersonchoredivision}.
-We know how to compute a proportional allocation ( similar to the cake cutting) and an envy-free allocation for any number of agents \cite{envy-freechoredivisionforanyagents} .
 Though several algorithms for cake cutting also apply to chore division, the theoretical properties of the two problems differ in many cases, and much less work has been done for chore division than for cake cutting \cite{AlgorithmicSolutionsforEnvy-FreeCakeCutting,AlgorithmsforCdivisionofchores,complexitychoredivisio,DividingConnectedChoresfairly,peterson1998exact,Chaudhury2020DividingBI}.
-The problem of chore division with externalities, commonly referred to as "negative externalities," is the inverse of the problem of cake-cutting with externalities.
-Our aim throughout the entire paper is to study chore division with externalities using the extended model of cake-cutting with externalities presented by Branzei et al. \cite{Brnzei2013ExternalitiesIC}.